 In these situations, the clinician may recommend seeking care through your NHS GP or another appropriate service.

-PrymaCare does not prescribe controlled drugs or medications that carry a high risk of misuse or dependency.
+PrymaCare does not prescribe controlled drugs or medications that carry a higher risk of misuse, dependency, or specialist monitoring.
+Examples include:

 Antibiotics are only prescribed when there is clear clinical evidence that they are required.
 Many common infections do not benefit from antibiotic treatment, and unnecessary use can contribute to antibiotic resistance.